 Figure 5: SQL Sentry Custom Condition Source Type Drop-down List

-By providing a much richer combination of sources for your alert conditions, you are able to ensure that SQL Sentry can monitor and trigger responses on a wider variety of system issues than other alerting systems are able to do.
+By providing a much richer combination of sources for your alert conditions, you can ensure that SQL Sentry can monitor and trigger responses on a wider variety of system issues than other alerting systems can do.
 For example, you can create an alert which measures the proportion of CPU being used by three very different sources (SQL Server, SSAS, and Windows Server), where this is extremely difficult or impossible using other alerting systems.

 Finally, it is also worth pointing out the value of the Repository Query source type in Performance Advisor.
 This source type enables you to construct an alert on any value stored in the SQL Sentry repository.
 Using a Repository Query allows you to add a new alert with zero added monitoring overhead, because the monitoring and collection of metrics has already been done.
 You are merely alerting on information that is already collected and tracked.
 Compare this behavior to other alerting systems where every new metric or query added means additional monitoring overhead.